53ny4/og-image/README.md

 class CustomTemplate extends OgImageTemplateBase
 ```

-The `initializeTemplate` method should set the background, text, and watermark elements for the image.
+The `initializeTemplate` method can set the background, text, and watermark elements for the image.

 ```php